Rupesh707/Text_To_Speech/README.md

 ## Text to speech

 * Developed a text to speech code to convey seasonal greetings in 164 languages.
-* Desinged a world cloud for visualization
+* Visualization the text using word cloud

 ## Packages & Tool Kit